Steve Travis: Contemporary; 2004–2010

 In 2004, Travis composed and played keyboards on an album of relaxation music titled Healing Shores released on the Aquavision label.
 Following this an album of his narrated poetry set to music entitled Fragments of Desire was released on the Blue Water music label, taken from the book of the same name.

 Sea shanties; 2010–present

 With an increasing enthusiasm for sea shanties and inspiration from his longtime home by the sea in West Mersea there came a change of musical style.
-In 2012, H&H Music released Travis' first shanty album, Shanties and Other Ssongs of the Sea and a music video for his song "The Black Water Smuggler", reflects the history of the Blackwater Estuary.
+In 2012, H&H Music released Travis' first shanty album, Shanties and Other Songs of the Sea and a music video for his song "The Black Water Smuggler", reflects the history of the Blackwater Estuary.
 It was followed in 2016 by Sea Shanties and Pirate Songs.

 In 2021 Travis created his first charity single to support a Horse & Animal rescue group in Tenerife where he now resides.